Samantha Rohn

 Real-time support comes in many different forms.
 Here are some of the top types of tools and technologies:

 Live chat software connects customers directly with a support agent.
-Unlike a chatbot, live chat software allows customers to speak with an experienced member of your support team for more direct, personalized assistance.
+Unlike a chatbot, live chat tools allows customers to speak with an experienced member of your support team for more direct, personalized assistance.

 The biggest benefit of live chat software is that both your customer and your team members can multitask throughout the process.
 Customers don’t need to put their days on hold to wait for a reply, and your support team member can tackle multiple customer queries simultaneously.